esentri/domainlifecycles/getting-started/english/features/validation_support_en.md

 ```
 In this example, both BeanValidation annotations (see `@NotNull`) and programmatic
 `DomainAssertions` are used.
 The ByteCode extension of DLC automatically inserts the calls of `validate()` and
-`BeanValidations-validate(this);` automatically in the appropriate places.
+`BeanValidations.validate(this);` automatically in the appropriate places.
 The use of bean validations is optional.

 Alternatively all validations can also be mapped as DomainAssertion or the calls `BeanValidations.validate(this);` and `validate();`
 can always be made explicitly without using the byte code extension.